The Publication Process

 The article layout is specifically used for Case Studies.

-• authors, avatarUrl, industries, regions, services, services and usecases are required fields and should be formatted as lists.
+- authors, avatarUrl, industries, regions, services, usecases, tech and providers should be formatted as lists.
 Lists can have multiple values.
 The syntax should be as follows (e.g. for services):

 services: